Pennsylvania Department of Health

 Observations:

-Interview with EMP1 on January 7, 2026, EMP1 confirmed the information documented above is complete and accurate.
+Interview with EMP1 on March 6, 2026, EMP1 confirmed all information above is complete and accurate.

 Responsible Party: Chief Nursing Officer